davidpagnon/Sports2D/README.md

 'sigma_kernel': ["", "sigma of the gaussian filter.
 1 if not specified"], 'nb_values_used': ["", "number of values used for the loess filter.
 5 if not specified"], 'kernel_size': ["", "kernel size of the median filter.
-3 if not specified"], 'use_custom_logging': ["", "use custom logging. false if not specified"]
+3 if not specified"], 'osim_setup_path': ["", "path to OpenSim setup. '../OpenSim_setup' if not specified"], 'right_left_symmetry': ["", "right left symmetry. true if not specified"], 'default_height': ["", "default height for scaling.
+1.70 if not specified"], 'remove_individual_scaling_setup': ["", "remove individual scaling setup files generated during scaling. true if not specified"], 'remove_individual_ik_setup': ["", "remove individual IK setup files generated during IK. true if not specified"], 'fastest_frames_to_remove_percent': ["", "Frames with high speed are considered as outliers.
+Defaults to 0.1"], 'close_to_zero_speed_m': ["","Sum for all keypoints: about 50 px/frame or 0.2 m/frame"], 'large_hip_knee_angles': ["", "Hip and knee angles below this value are considered as imprecise and ignored.
+Defaults to 45"], 'trimmed_extrema_percent': ["", "Proportion of the most extreme segment values to remove before calculating their mean.
+Defaults to 50"], 'use_custom_logging': ["", "use custom logging. false if not specified"]
 ```